top of page

 Three people engaged in conversation, highlighting connection and empathy across communication differences.

-What is the Double Empathy Problem?
 The Double Empathy Problem, first introduced by autistic scholar Dr. Damian Milton, challenges the idea that communication “breakdowns” rest solely on neurodivergent individuals.
 Instead, it suggests that people with different ways of experiencing the world, whether neurodivergent or neurotypical, often struggle to understand each other’s perspectives, values, and communication styles.

 It isn’t about deficits on one side.
 It’s about a mismatch.
 Both parties bring rich insights, but their signals and interpretations don’t always line up.

-Why This Matters in Daily Life
+Why the Double Empathy Problem Matters in Daily Life

 When we don’t feel understood, it can create frustration, loneliness, and even conflict.
 For neurodivergent folks, this might look like being labeled as “too direct,” “aloof,” or “overly intense.”
 For neurotypical folks, it might feel like their attempts at connection are “missed” or “dismissed.”
 Neither side is wrong, they’re just using different roadmaps for connection.